praneeth-arasada/Web-Tech-Project/README.md

 To Run The Code:

     1)Open a cmd for the game folder and run 'npm start' 2)Open a cmd for the 'client/player' folder and run 'npm start'

-This will start the game and open it in your default browser Now play and enjoy the game
+This will start the game and open it in your default browser Now play and enjoy the game!